 The relatedness of the errantivirus env protein and the baculovirus F homologs may reflect more than a fortuitous recombination event between these two viruses.
-The errantivirus TED is a mid-repetitive element (about 50 copies/genome) in Trichoplusia ni [6] and is capable of transposition from the insect into the baculovirus genome.
-A key feature of the relationship that may have led to the capture of a baculovirus F gene by a pre-errantivirus involves retrotransposon the ability baculoviruses to express genes at very high levels.
-This feature appears to be due at least in part to the fact that they encode an RNA polymerase [23] capable of high levels of transcription in the context of the virus replication program.
-This polymerase recognizes a unique promoter sequence (A/G/TTAAG) [24] that is found in the TED LTR Late in the baculovirus as a palindrome. infection, mRNA is expressed from these LTRs at high levels [6].
+The errantivirus TED is a mid-repetitive element (about 50 copies/genome) in Trichoplusia ni (6) and is capable of transposition from the insect into the baculovirus genome.
+A key feature of the relationship that may have led to the capture of a baculovirus F gene by a pre-errantivirus retrotransposon involves the ability baculoviruses to express genes at very high levels.
+This feature appears to be due at least in part to the fact that they encode an RNA polymerase (24) capable of high levels of transcription in the context of the virus replication program.
+This polymerase recognizes a unique promoter sequence (A/G/TTAAG) (25) that is found in the TED LTR as a palindrome.
+Late in the baculovirus infection, mRNA is expressed from these LTRs at high levels (6).
 Therefore, integration into a baculovirus genome may reflect a strategy to exploit baculovirus late gene expression to express the integrated retrotransposon/retrovirus genome at high levels.
-This could result in the production of a mixture of retrovirus particles and occluded baculoviruses containing integrated retroviruses and would provide two methods of escape from an insect with a fatal baculovirus infection: they could either survive by integration into baculovirus genomes, or possibly as infectious virus particles (Fig. 11.4).
-The evolution of this relationship between a baculovirus and a primordial LTR-type retrotransposon provides a clear pathway, via DNA recombination, for the transposable element to incorporate the baculovirus F homolog into its genome, thereby converting it into a potentially infectious retrovirus (Fig. 11.1B).
+This could result in the production of a mixture of retrovirus particles and occluded baculoviruses containing integrated retroviruses and would provide two methods of escape from an insect with a fatal baculovirus infection: they either survive by integration into baculovirus genomes, or possibly as infectious virus particles (Figure 4).
+The evolution of this relationship between a baculovirus and a primordial LTR-type retrotransposon provides a clear pathway, via DNA recombination, for the transposable element to incorporate baculovirus F homolog into its genome, thereby converting it into a potentially infectious retrovirus (Figure 1B).